rasberryrabbit/ATTiny85_MPPT/README.md

 # ATTiny85
 Solar MPPT circuit.
-(Not tested yet)
+(WIP)

 Coding by Arduino 1.8.7 / ATTinycore.
 Algorithm convert from old MPPT code of mine.
+It has less PWM noise at high load.(hopely)
+Sadly, N-ch FET bootstrap don't work with 8KHz or higher.

 This is simple MPPT for solar panel.

-11 mili-ohm N-ch logic level FET(BUK9511) used for current sensor.
+11 milli-ohm N-ch logic level FET(BUK9511) used for current sensor.
 It can replace by 11 mili-ohm or higher Rds-on resistance logic level FET.

 Transistor 2N2222A -> BC547 or compatible